About the Society

-The 20th Biennial Meeting of the Society for Menstrual Cycle Research, Making Menstruation Matter, will be hosted in in New York City, June 6-8, 2013.
+The 20th Biennial Meeting of the Society for Menstrual Cycle Research, Making Menstruation Matter, was held in New York City, June 6-8, 2013.

 The 19th Biennial Meeting of the Society for Menstrual Cycle Research took place in Pittsburgh, PA, June 2-4, 2011.
 The conference theme, Embodied Consciousness, Informed Choices: Critical Perspectives on the Menstrual Cycle drew provocative presentations from continuing SMCR members as well as a record number of international researchers.
 Highlights included a keynote address by Dr. Sharra Vostral, Associate Professor of Gender and Women’s Studies and History at the University of Illinois, and author of Under Wraps: A History of Menstrual Hygiene Technology (2008), who focused on the innovation of Rely tampons and the emergence of Toxic Shock Syndrome.